peter0749/DrawingAndKeras/README.md

 ###How to run?
 `python CNN_GUI.py`
 ###How to use?
 #####First.
+Train it!
 Press the `Retrain` button.
 The program will begin to learn how to recognize and classify drawings by using the drawings it recognized before.
 #####Secend.
 Time to Graffiti!
 Draw something on the board.
 #####Third.
 If it makes mistakes